Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 .. admonition:: Quick Facts

     - Value Decomposition Network(VDN) is one of the value decomposition versions of IQL.
-    - Agent architecture of VDN consists of one module: ``Q`` network.
+    - Agent architecture of VDN consists of one module: `Q` network.
     - VDN is applicable for cooperative and collaborative task modes.

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In VDN, each agent follows a standard D(R)QN sampling pipeline.
-And sharing its Q value and target Q value with other agents before entering the training loop.
+In the VDN approach, each agent follows the same D(R)QN sampling pipeline as in other deep Q-learning methods.
+However, before entering the training loop, each agent shares its Q value and target Q value with other agents.
-In the training loop, the Q value and target Q value of the current agent and other agents are summed to get the :math:`Q_{tot}`.
+During the training loop, the Q value and target Q value of the current agent and other agents are summed to obtain the :math:`Q_{tot}` value.
+This summation allows each agent to incorporate the impact of other agents' actions on the environment and make more informed decisions.

 .. figure:: ../images/vdn.png
     :width: 600